 You can authorise someone else to talk to us about aspects of your tenancy.
 Print off and fill in this form then return it to us:

 Post your completed form to:

 Customer Services Team

-You can assign someone to inherit your tenancy if you die.
+You may be able to assign someone else to inherit your tenancy if you die.
 This is called succession of tenancy.

 A right to inherit a tenancy depends on: